OpenNebula/docs/source/installation_and_configuration/configuration_management/workflow.rst

 Step 2 - Upgrade OpenNebula
 ---------------------------

-Upgrade your OpenNebula packages by following the :ref:`Upgrades <upgrade>` chapter for a specific OpenNebula version you are upgrading from and to.
+Upgrade your OpenNebula packages by following the :ref:`Upgrades <upgrade>` chapter for the specific OpenNebula version you are upgrading from and to.
 Take into account that step **Update Configuration Files** in **Enterprise Edition** can be fully automated by running ``onecfg upgrade``.
 Follow the :ref:`onecfg upgrade <cfg_upgrade>` documentation on how to upgrade and troubleshoot the configurations.

 .. important::

    It's necessary to upgrade your current OpenNebula directly to **5.10.2** or later, which supports the automatic configuration backups.
-Also, configuration upgrade must be done after each OpenNebula upgrade!
+Also, the configuration upgrade must be done after each OpenNebula upgrade!

-After ``onecfg upgrade`` follow the rest steps from OpenNebula upgrade document.
-It might be necessary to upgrade database, or do some other OpenNebula version-specific steps.
+After ``onecfg upgrade`` follow the rest of the steps on the OpenNebula upgrade document.
+It might be necessary to upgrade the database or to carry out some other OpenNebula version-specific steps.

 Step 3 - Validation
 -------------------

-When all steps are done, run the OpenNebula and check the working state as explained :ref:`here <validate_upgrade>`.
+When all steps are done, run OpenNebula and check the working state as explained :ref:`here <validate_upgrade>`.